lena-33/Adult_income_Model/README.md

 *   **Impact of Hours Worked**: While not visualized in the final simplified plots, initial analysis (and permutation importance) also suggested that hours worked per week play a significant role in income levels, with those working more hours having a higher likelihood of earning >50K.
 *   **Feature Importance**: Permutation importance highlighted `educational-num`, `age`, `hours-per-week`, `fnlwgt`, `Has_Capital_Gain`, `Exec-managerial` occupation, and `Married-civ-spouse` marital status as the most influential features for income prediction.

-## Getting Started

-To run this notebook:
-1. Ensure you have a Python environment with `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, and `imblearn` installed.
-2. Download the `adult.csv` dataset and place it in the specified path or update the `fpath` variable.
-3. Execute the cells sequentially.

-## Contact

-For any questions or suggestions, please open an issue in this repository.
+suggestions, please open an issue in this repository.